anythingdevops/Apollo/README.md

-# Sample NodeJS application for VSTS and TFS docs
+# Sample NodeJS application for Azure DevOps

 For information on how to use this repository, see [JavaScript](https://docs.microsoft.com/vsts/pipelines/languages/javascript).